Meet the Innkeepers

-In addition to working in the Inn, she has begun her own business, ClearyAll Creations on Etsy.
-Her specialty is sewing hand bags and totes from old fabric like blue jeans.
-We have them for sale in the corner shop.
+In addition to working in the Inn, she has her own business, ClearyAll Creations on ETSY.
+Her specialty is making weighted blankets and other items for people with special needs.
 Two of her children were into ice skating and she made their costumes.
 Today she can make yours.

 Shirley Saudargas, housekeeper

 My sister Shirley is our head housekeeper.
-She moved here about 1- 1/2 half years ago from Rockford, Illinois.
+She moved here 3 years ago from Rockford, Illinois.